 The Slide & Turn Hoist Sheet is a great way of getting a hoist to do the turning, rather than the Carer.
 This is especially beneficial with heavy patients.

-- Left under a sleeping patient between turns
+- Remains under a sleeping patient between turns

 - Soft, breathable, slippery material

 - Strong tape reinforcing and webbing straps

 - Slide & Turn Hoist Sheet; Our standard design with webbing loop attachments.
 It is sewn in a cylinder so you effectively end up with one slippery sheet on top of another.

 - Slide & Turn Hoist Sheet with Keyhole Plates: Based on the Slide & Turn Hoist Top Sheet, but with keyhole plate attachments for tilt frame hoists.

 - Slide & Turn Hoist Top Sheet: A budget option which is a single sheet only.
 We recommend using a standard Bed Slide Sheet underneath to get a nice slippery surface.
 This may not always be necessary depending on the weight of the patient.

 - Slide & Turn Hoist Top Keyhole Sheet: Based on the Slide & Turn Hoist Top Sheet, but with keyhole plate attachments for tilt frame hoists.

 The only adverse comments we have had about this product is regarding potential problems when leaving the patient on the Hoist Sheet overnight.
 Please remember the original Slide & Turn Sheet has been used in this manner for several years.
 We have not had any comments about them affecting the patient’s skin or any pressure problems.
 As it is now possible to use a hoist to turn the patient, it will be even easier to turn large patients minimising any manual handling injury to the Carers.